ph1ps/swift-async-algorithms/Evolution/NNNN-retry-backoff.md

 #### Custom backoff

-Adopters may choose to create own strategies.
-There is no requirement to conform to `BackoffStrategy` since retry and backoff are not coupled.
-However if they want to allow for "backoff modifiers" like `minimum`, `maximum` and jitter variants, they are required to do so.
+Adopters may choose to create their own strategies.
+There is no requirement to conform to `BackoffStrategy`, since retry and backoff are decoupled; however, to use the provided modifiers (`minimum`, `maximum`, `jitter`), a strategy must conform.

 Each call to `nextDuration()` returns the delay for the next retry attempt.
 Strategies are naturally stateful.
 For instance they may track the number of invocations or the previously returned duration to calculate the next delay.